August 23, 2016 by Ed Kennedy

 Your music may be great but if your website, advertising, and overall visual presentation isn’t as good as your drum solo of your EP’s first single you may struggle to get listens.
 So, get a good logo, get a good ad, and get going on picking out just how many strobe lights you’ll need for a world tour.
 Also, seek to take the time to really get it right.

 Good ads is a little like being good at darts.
 Hitting the bullseyes once is great – but if it is only that one time you are not going to do nearly as well as someone who is just short of the center but is regularly on target.

 Accordingly, better to fail a campaign with the right audience than achieve some modest success with one that is totally wrong.
 A slight re-positioning of your aim and quick adjustment of your copy or audience can fix the first, but an entire shift of content, target, and aim is needed for the latter – so focus on good form over results alone at the outset.

 Beyond here, if you’ve so far been operating via Facebook, and perhaps a YouTube and SoundCloud account, it may be time to start your own website.
-It needn’t be complex – in fact simple is often best – but it can offer you a great new avenue to showcase you solo like John and croon like Brenda.Ed Kennedy is a journalist and web designer proudly from Melbourne, Australia.
+It needn’t be complex – in fact simple is often best – but it can offer you a great new avenue to showcase you solo like John and croon like Brenda.Ed Kennedy is a journalist, ghostwriter, and web developer proudly from Melbourne, Australia.
 Say hi to Ed via email@example.com or on Twitter @Edkennedy01